Inspired-by-Boredom/vintage-cli/README.md

 `init` — run yeoman vintage-frontend generator to initialize new project.

+`update` — update vintage-cli

-`update-project` — updates gulp tasks, webpack config and package.json in current project (if update is available).
+`update-project` — update gulp tasks, webpack config and package.json in current project (if updates are available).

+`run <taskName>` — start task (development or production)

 ## Version ##

-Current version is 0.1.22
+Current version is 0.2.1

 ## Credits ##